Beamlink/CellularNetworkTester/README.md

 | [Other]           | configured SIMcard                                                                                |

 ## Setup
 1. Setup your Raspberry Pi with Raspberry Pi OS Lite.
-Using this Lite version of the OS ensures less power consumption, less RAM usage and efficiently works across all Raspberry pi Models-
    -a.
 Download the Raspberry Pi Imager- [Raspberry Pi Imager] (https://www.raspberrypi.com/software/) -b.
 Load the Raspberry Pi OS Lite onto the MicroSD Card using the imager, keep the following setting modifications in mind:
        -Enable SSH